nagarjunvinukonda/WebRTC-TCP-Communications-Hackathon-/README.md

   * Make a Docker Container for server.
   * Make a Docker Container for client.
   * Use **minikube** to create deployment of server and client.

+# My Docker Files and the Complete code base:
+* I have uploaded my code base and the built dockers in the google drive as follows: [Link](https://drive.google.com/drive/folders/1eiJk49aD05Q483to7Z19IlqE-z-s_fSG)